Influenza (flu) and pregnancy

 How can the flu harm your pregnancy?

 Health complications from the flu, such as pneumonia, can be serious and even deadly, especially if you’re pregnant.
-If you get the flu during pregnancy, you’re more likely than other adults to have serious complications, so it’s best to get a flu shot before you get pregnant.
+If you get the flu during pregnancy, you’re more likely than other adults to have serious complications.
+It’s best to get a flu shot before you get pregnant.
+Getting a flu shot can help reduce your risk of getting the flu, having serious flu complications and needing treatment in a hospital.

 Pregnant women who get the flu are more likely than women who don’t get it to have preterm labor (labor that happens before 37 weeks of pregnancy) and premature birth (birth that happens before 37 weeks of pregnancy).
 Fever from the flu may be linked to birth defects, like neural tube defects, and other problems in your baby.
 A birth defect is a health condition that is present at birth.
 Birth defects change the shape or function of one or more parts of the body.
 They can cause problems in overall health, how the body develops, or in how the body works.
 Neural tube defects are birth defects of the brain and spinal cord.